jb123/GraphAnalyticsLib/README.md

 # In Progress
 - Library is still in progress - need to generalize "cost" attributes in relationship
+- Increasing efficiency / optimization by parallel computing of algorithms
 - Better formatting
 - Adding support for NPM
 - Packaging of the library